Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

 ## What's Next

 I'm very satisfied with this library.
 In truth, I don't feel it's ready for production since there is some inconsistencies in the meta-expressions calling, but nothing that can't be fix with a decent naming scheme.
 For performance concerns, most of the implementation is very similar to kvasir.mpl, which has the best compile-time performance.
 There is some algorithms where I simply cannot see a improvement.
+I do however feel like I want to improve how I'm doing the implementation in case of if statement.

-Those problems aside, I must take a break at developing this library for about 2 months since I need to learn some other library and I'm moving into my first houses soon.
-Finishing this blog was somewhat of a stretch and I didn't have the time to spellcheck it.
+Those problems aside, I must take a break at developing this library for some months since I need to learn some other library and I'm moving into my first houses soon.
+Finishing this blog was somewhat of a stretch.